Basic Configuration

 , .zip

-, the tracker will report its own internal JavaScript errors to Snitcher for debugging purposes.true
+, the tracker will report its own internal JavaScript errors to Snitcher for debugging purposes.Consent Management

 , Radar will not use persistent storage (cookies or localStorage